 Based in Cleveland, Tennessee, Lee offers an online BA in criminal justice with an emphasis in corrections.
 Each program at this Christian liberal arts school requires 15 credit hours in religious foundations and principles.
 All transfer students must complete a global perspectives seminar and a biblical and theological foundations for benevolence course.

 Students earning their online correctional officer college degree through Lee complete 120 credit hours comprising a criminal justice core, general education coursework, religious foundations classes, and general electives.
 Coursework in the fully online program is delivered through Moodle, and most students earn the degree in four years.
 Distance learners have 24/7 access to course materials.
 All classwork is asynchronous and assigned weekly.
 Tennessee residents can earn the degree as a hybrid–intensive program, which includes two weekends of on–campus instruction per term.

 Applicants must have a high school diploma or GED and must have earned at least a 2.0 GPA.
 Transfer applicants with at least 16 previous credit hours must also have a 2.0 GPA.
 Applicants who do not meet Lee’s GPA requirement may be admitted on academic probation.

-Lee University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Lee University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).